SyncfusionExamples/filemanager-azure-nodejs-file-provider/README.md

 ## File Manager AjaxSettings

-To access the basic actions like Read, Delete, Copy, Move, Rename, Search, and Get Details of File Manager using NodeJS file system service, just map the following code snippet in the Ajaxsettings property of File Manager.
+To access the basic actions like Read, Delete, Copy, Move, Rename, Search, and Get Details of File Manager using NodeJs file system service, just map the following code snippet in the Ajaxsettings property of File Manager.

 Here, the `hostUrl` will be your locally hosted port number.